conaticus/boolean/README.md

 ## Contributing

-Look at [CONTRIBUTING.md](https://github.com/conaticus/boolean/blob/master/CONTRIBUTING.md) to find out how you can help contribute to the development of this bot.
+Look at the [CONTRIBUTING](https://github.com/conaticus/boolean/blob/master/CONTRIBUTING.md) to find out how you can help contribute to the development of this bot.

 ## Support
+If you have any questions, please join the [Discord](https://discord.gg/conaticus) or open an issue here on GitHub.

+## Youtube
-If you like cool coding projects like this, subscribe to me at https://www.youtube.com/channel/UCRLHJ-7b4pjDpBBHAUXEvjQ
+If you like cool coding projects like this, subscribe to [Conaticus](https://www.youtube.com/channel/UCRLHJ-7b4pjDpBBHAUXEvjQ)